Coat of arms of the Netherlands: Government

-Various versions of the Dutch royal arms are used by Government, the Parliament and courts.
-Government and its agencies generally use a simplified version of the royal arms without the mantle, the pavilion and the topped royal crown.
-This simplified royal arms also feature on the cover of passports, embassies and consulates.
-The versions used by the legislature and its chambers show the royal arms with the royal crown and a buckled dark-blue strap that bears the name of the parliament or each chamber Staten-Generaal (States General), Eerste Kamer der Staten-Generaal (Senate), Tweede Kamer der Staten-Generaal (House of Representatives) in gold letters surrounding the shield.
+Various versions of the Dutch royal arms are used by the government, the parliament and courts.
+Government and its agencies generally use a simplified version of the royal arms (Rijkslogo) without the mantle, the pavilion and the topped royal crown.
+This simplified royal arms also features on the cover of passports, embassies and consulates.
+The versions used by the legislature and its chambers show the royal arms with the royal crown and a buckled dark-blue strap that bears the name of the parliament or each chamber, Staten-Generaal (States General), Eerste Kamer der Staten-Generaal (Senate), and Tweede Kamer der Staten-Generaal (House of Representatives) in gold letters surrounding the shield.